jonnonz1/nz-statute-book/acts/public/2013/patents-act-2013.md

   (c) the power of a government department or a person authorised by a government department under this section to sell an invention does not, in the case of an application for a patent or a patent relating to an integrated circuit, extend to the sale of the invention to the public.

 ### 180 Order in Council may declare use to be Crown use
-Any use of an invention must, for the purposes of this subpart, be treated as a use for the services of the Crown if the Governor-General, by Order in Council, declares that the use of the invention by a person, or by any class of persons, engaged in a particular industry is necessary or desirable to enable full benefit to be derived by the members of the public in New Zealand of any enterprise or undertaking in which the Crown or any government department has a complete or an almost complete monopoly.
+(1) Any use of an invention must, for the purposes of this subpart, be treated as a use for the services of the Crown if the Governor-General, by Order in Council, declares that the use of the invention by a person, or by any class of persons, engaged in a particular industry is necessary or desirable to enable full benefit to be derived by the members of the public in New Zealand of any enterprise or undertaking in which the Crown or any government department has a complete or an almost complete monopoly.
+(2) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 181 Protection of buyers
 The buyer of any products sold in the exercise of powers conferred by section 179, and any person claiming through the buyer, has the power to deal with them in the same manner as if the patent were held on behalf of the Crown.